Treks

 ON THE TREK

-The majority of the accommodation on the trip will be in dormitories and / or small shared rooms.
-You can upgrade in some of the accommodation options if requested in advance and based on availability.
+The 2 nights accommodation on the trek will be in dormitories and / or small shared rooms.
+You may be able to upgrade in some of the accommodation options if requested in advance and based on availability.

 -